jfisteus/eyegrade/doc/user-manual/user-manual.rst

 Grading Exams
 -------------

-.. |icon_snapshot| image:: images/snapshot.png
-.. |icon_manual_detect| image:: images/manual_detect.png
-.. |icon_exit| image:: images/exit.png
-.. |icon_save| image:: images/save.png
-.. |icon_discard| image:: images/discard.png
-.. |icon_next_id| image:: images/next_id.png
-.. |icon_edit_id| image:: images/edit_id.png

 The main purpose of Eyegrade is grading exams.
 In order to grade exams, you will need:

 - The Eyegrade software installed in your computer.
-- The exam configuration file, which specifies the number of questions in the exam, solutions, etc. It is normally named *exam.eye*.
+- The exam configuration file, which specifies the number of questions in the exam, solutions, etc. It is normally named with the `.eye`extension, such as `exam.eye`.
-- A compatible webcam, with minimum resolution 640x480.
+- A compatible webcam, with resolution of at least 640x480.
+It is better if it is able to focus (manually or automatically) at short distances.
 - The list of students in your class, if you want Eyegrade to detect student IDs.
 - The exams to grade.